browserengineering/book/book/visual-effects.md

 Usually, `overflow: clip` is used with properties like `height` or `rotate` which can make an element's children poke outside their parent.
-Our browser doesn't support these, but there is one edge case where `overflow: clip` is relevant: rounded corners.
+Our browser doesn't support these, but there is one edge case where `overflow: clip` is relevant: rounded corners.^[Technically, clipping is also relevant for our browser with single words that are longer than the browser window's width.]
 Consider this
 example:

 ``` {.html .example}